How to Draw Anime Hair Blowing in the Wind

-This tutorial explains how to draw anime and manga hair blowing in different directions from two different views and with several examples.
+This tutorial explains how to draw anime and manga hair blowing in the wind in different directions from two different views with several examples.

 Hair blowing in different directions is often used in anime manga to add dramatic effects, to show the weather conditions or to indicate the direction (and sometimes speed) of a character’s movement.